Thursday, October 16, 2025

 But asking such questions is almost blasphemy in this new religion.

-Going back, when they quietly changed ‘a’gile to ‘A’gile, very few noticed it.
+Looking back, when they quietly changed ‘a’gile to ‘A’gile, very few noticed it.

 But that was the time when the die was cast.